Lots of apps will be mentioned in this Manual. Here is the full list – plus a few extras – with links to app downloads and many online tutorials.

 LumaFusion (iOS only): The most advanced video editing app currently available, designed to mimic most of the functions of professional desktop editors including multi-track editing, key-framing, colour adjustment, and support for branded fonts and graphics.
 Export at multiple frame-rates makes it suited to PAL and NTSC countries for television journalism.
 The app developers have a wide range of tutorials on their YouTube channel and there’s also a 200-page text guide.

 KineMaster (iOS / Android): Most advanced multi-track video editing app for Android phones.
 Supports audio editing, addition of captions, titles and logo, and export at 25fps and 30fps, making it suitable for television journalism in both NTSC and PAL countries.
 To remove the watermark and access a wide range of special effects and custom transitions requires a subscription payment.
-The app developers have an up-to-date range of tutorials on their YouTube channel.
+The app developers have an up-to-date range of tutorials on their website and YouTube channel.

 PowerDirector (Android only): Reliable alternative to KineMaster on Android phones.
 The app can be used for free, but to remove the watermark and access professional features including custom transitions and the ability to export in HD and above, you will need to purchase a subscription.
 The app developers have an up-to-date range of tutorials on their YouTube channel.